A novel algorithm for GPU-accelerated particle-mesh interactions implemented in the QUOKKA code: Numerical implementations: sink and supernova feedback particles

-Here $\epsilon_K = 0.28$ is the fraction of energy in kinetic form during the Sedov-Taylor phase and $p_\mathrm{snr}$ is the terminal momentum we expect at the end of the Sedov-Taylor phase.
-These expressions amount to assuming that in the \texttt{MC} or \texttt{EJ} cases the supernova adds only kinetic energy and momentum and so the internal energy per unit mass stays constant, while in the \texttt{ST} regime the changes in kinetic and internal energy match those expected for the Sedov-Taylor solution, and the momentum is adjusted accordingly.
-Note that these choices are not guaranteed to be fully consistent with one another, in the sense that the change in kinetic energy plus internal energy will not in general add up to the change in total energy, particularly in cases where multiple supernovae deposit into a single cell; we resolve these inconsistencies with the limiter, as discussed below.
+Here $\epsilon_K = 0.28$ is the fraction of energy in kinetic form during the Sedov-Taylor phase and $P_\mathrm{snr}$ is the terminal momentum we expect at the end of the Sedov-Taylor phase.
+These expressions amount to assuming that in the \texttt{MC} case the supernova adds only kinetic energy and momentum and so the internal energy per unit mass stays constant, while in the \texttt{ST} regime the changes in kinetic and internal energy match those expected for the Sedov-Taylor solution, and in the \texttt{EJ} case the supernova adds only thermal energy.
+Note that, because we are always depositing an energy of $E_{\text{sn}}$ into the gas total energy, in the \texttt{MC} case the supernova adds a small amount of thermal energy to the gas because the total kinetic energy deposited is $P_{\text{snr}}^2 / 2 M_{\text{ej}} = 4.6 \times 10^{50}$ erg $= 0.46 E_{\text{sn}}$.
+The remaining 54 per cent of the energy is deposited as thermal energy.
+This assignment of thermal and kinetic energy is handled with the limiter step discussed below.

 We adopt a numerical value